ChiaraBn/CompetitiveProgramming-Unipi/Lecture_01/details.md

 ###### [Sliding window maximum](http://practice.geeksforgeeks.org/problems/maximum-of-all-subarrays-of-size-k/0)

 The solution presented requires a **deque**, which is a double ended queue with one pointer to the front and one to the back of the queue.
-Using this data structure, it's possible to scan the array and keep track of the maximum in each subarray.
+Using this data structure, it's possible to scan the array and keep track of the maximum in each subarray. <br>
-For each iteration, it removes from the head each element whose position is not in the range `< i - k `.
+For each iteration, it removes from the head each element whose position is not in the `range < i - k `. <br>
-Then adds the new element in the back, while removing also from the back each element smaller than the new one.
+Then adds the new element in the back, while removing also from the back each element smaller than the new one. <br>
 The maximum in each subarray is in the head of the queue.

 **Time complexity:** θ(n), numbers of comparisons.<br>